dnbt777/ml/README.md

-# LEARN BY BUILDING: Practicing ML Experiments in Jax
+# LEARN BY BUILDING: ML Experiments from scratch in Jax

 this is my series on doing ML experiments in jax (forward pass from scratch, automated backwards pass) to get faster/better at ML